0xc0000135/AvM-Mod-PPG-Command-Addon/README.md

     }
     public static void OnLoad()
     {
-      //To find the mod and get types and methods from it.
+      //To find the mod and get types and methods from it AssemblyLoader.LoadMod();
-      AssemblyLoader.LoadMod();

       //1) Command; 2) Method that will be executed when the command is entered